CTCo 522

 The sound-dampening feature of PCC wheel design corrugated the rail surface where the cars made frequent stops.
 To counter this problem, Capital Transit converted CTCo 522 to a rail grinder and renumbered it 0522.
 (All work cars were numbered with the numeral "0" as a prefix.)
 Replacing its Lord Baltimore truck with a modified Brill 21E allowed the body and grinding equipment to shift when it was necessary to work on curved sections of rail.
 Addition of a trolley pole, Golden Glow headlights, and red marker lamps enabled the car to travel system wide at night.
 Finally, bright orange paint replaced the traditional CTCo green and cream.

 DC Transit, successor to Capital Transit, retained the car on its roster as DCTS 0522, and donated the car to NCTM in 1962.
 In the early 1970s, members of the Museum began a partial restoration of the car body by stripping paint and removing the rail grinder equipment (pictured above in pre-restoration condition).
 The car was rewired for service and was stored on display in Street Car Hall in an unfinished, but operable condition.
 Restoration began in earnest in 2014 when the car was totally dismantled and some disintegrating wood parts were fabricated on site.
 By the summer of 2016 the body of the car had been re-assembled and painted in its initial livery.
-Once the interior is restored this car will operate as CTCo 522; until then, it is on display in Street Car Hall.

 Previous